travis-ci/docs-travis-ci-com/user/using-workspaces.md

 Workspaces allow jobs _within_ a build to share files.
 They are useful when you want to use build artifacts from a previous job;
-for example, you might create a cache that can be used in multiple jobs later.
+for example, you create a cache that can be used in multiple jobs later.

 While any build can theoretically use workspaces, they are most useful when there is a clear timeline of when they are used.